Read This First

 Prompt 4: List the social virtues that are most commonly correlated with a successful culture as determined by the metrics we’ve discussed.

-The central claim is this: These social virtues collectively contribute to a culture that supports human well-being across various dimensions.
+In plain terms: These social virtues collectively contribute to a culture that supports human well-being across various dimensions.

 Cooperation and Trust